Copyright © 2005 CrystalClear Software, Inc -- Last Modified: $Date: 2005/09/28 13:40:25 $

 representations prior to 1900 making this ambiguity an issue for writing portable output code

-based on tm.
+based on tm

 This proposal includes provisions for advanced input and output of date-time values.
-To support this, additional formatting flags are introduced to the existing time_put facet.
-In addition, methods are added to the time_get facet to provide for format-based parsing of dates and times.
-This is described in more detail below.
+To support this, additional formatting flags are introduced to the existing time_put

 One major issue for the library is to support symmetry of input and output operations.
-For example, it is reasonable to expect that a date, or other temporal type, can be output to a stream and then read back in.
-For example:
+For example, it is reasonable to expect that a date

 date d(2004, Jan, 1);